kaushikrohit004/Synesthetic-Culinary-Navigator/README.md

 * "Viz.ipynb": contains code and visualizations seen in the report.

 Note: "Step-3.ipynb" is extra part of the project that aimed to enhance the explanibility of the retrieval system by leveraging attention mechanisms in ViT and BERT

-Made as a team with [@Neil-98](https://github.com/Neil-98), Aishwarya Harpale and Linqi Xiao